-In this article I’ll show you how to install the Microsoft SQL Server Driver for PHP 5.6 and PHP 7.
+In this article I’ll show you how to install the Microsoft SQL Server Driver for PHP 7+.
 This makes the use of an SQL Server database back-end for your PHP website easy.
-If you want to communicatie with SQLServer from PHP you need to rely on some additional software and PHP extensions.
+If you want to communicatie with SQL Server using PHP you need to rely on some additional software and PHP extensions.
 This post walks you through the steps necessary to install the SQL Server driver and SQLSRV extension for PHP 7+, on Windows Server IIS of course.Continue reading

 Configure Umbraco for SQLServer sessionState storage, for your sessions.
 This post explains how to prepare your Umbraco website for a high performance web garden or web farm, and load balancing environments: Store your ASP.NET / Umbraco sessions out-of-process (OutProc).
 As opposed to the default in-process (inProc) sessions, where sessions are saved in the worker process.Continue reading

 Connect to SQL Server Compacy (SqlCe) database with ASP.
 Here is how to install the

 Microsoft.SQLSERVER.CE.OLEDB.4.0 Provider and use classic ASP to connect to an SqlCe (SQL Server Compact) database sdf file, as a Microsoft Access database replacement.
 For Windows Server IIS.
 SQL Server Compact (SqlCe), the embedded database engine, is the default database for Visual Studio 2010 SP1 and WebMatrix 3.
 This means, it’s recommended to use SqlCe over Access nowadays.

 Connect to an SQL Server database with PHP 5.3+ using the SQLSRV API and

 sqlsrv_connect.
 As of PHP 5.3.2 you have to use the SQLSRV API functions to connect to an MS SQL Server database from PHP.
 For example, use